 If you still force pip to run as root against Fedora’s packaged default interpreter, pip prints a warning about broken permissions and conflicts with RPM-managed packages.
 Take that warning literally and move the work into a virtual environment instead.

 For the default python3 interpreter, python3-pip gives you pip outside a virtual environment.
-For versioned interpreters such as python3.13 and python3.12, Fedora’s practical pip path is the version-specific venv workflow below.
+For versioned interpreters such as python3.13 and python3.12, Fedora’s practical pip path is a version-specific venv.

 Check which packaged Python versions are installed on Fedora